ernanecl/linuxtips/DescomplicandoPrometheus/day-3/README.md

 &nbsp;

-Now let's `build` the image of our `exporter`, to do this we run the following command.
+Now let's `build` the image of our `exporter`, to do this we run the following command:

 ```BASH
 docker build -t second-exporter:1.0 .